 Title: Oregon Field Organizer

 Location: Oregon, with expectation of traveling.
-This position is remote from the main office, which is located in Seattle, WA.
+This position is remote from the main office, which is located in Washington D.C.

-Commitment to Diversity, Equity, and Inclusion: Our Climate is a historically white-led organization working to mobilize young people around an issue that disproportionately effects non-white communities.
-We understand that racism is a part of the very institutions we’re a part of and that bias and unintentional harm will be perpetuated if we do not make an explicit effort to incorporate DEI into our organization and throughout our programs.
-We’re dedicated to climate justice and are committed to prioritizing equity, diversity, and inclusion.
+Commitment to Diversity, Equity, Inclusion and Justice (DEIJ): While Our Climate is now a Black-led organization working on a complex, multifaceted issue that disproportionately impacts frontline communities, we do acknowledge our history as a white-led organization.
+We understand that racism is a part of the very institutions we’re a part of and that bias and unintentional harm will be perpetuated if we do not make an explicit effort to incorporate DEIJ into our organization.
+We’re dedicated to climate justice and are committed to prioritizing equity, diversity, and inclusion in our programs, hiring process and organizational culture.

 - Recruit, train, and coordinate student leaders to build local and statewide support for climate action and become powerful advocates;

-- Supervise ~ 5 stipended student fellows, who work 5-10 hours a week to build support for climate action;
+- Supervise ~ 15 Youth Leaders, who work 5-10 hours a week to build support for climate action;

-- Organize meetings to educate local, state, and/or federal elected officials about climate policy solutions;
+- Organize meetings to educate local and state elected officials about climate policy solutions;

 - Conduct outreach to university and college campuses in target districts across the state, building relationships via phone, email, and on-site visits;